gvwilson/thirdbit/src/fiction/iffy/1/index.md

 but all he ever did was complain and look for ways not to.

 The worst thing was,
-she knew it wasn't Jeep's fault.
+she knew it wasn't Jeep's fault he was like this.
 Like everyone else in Antarctica he had been inducted into the Marines when he turned sixteen.
-He'd only served a few months—just long enough to be sure that the imprinting had worked—but having someone else's personality temporarily painted over his own had changed him.
+He'd only served a quarter—just long enough to be sure that the imprinting had worked—but having someone else's personality temporarily pushed down on top of his own had changed him.
 "He'll come back eventually,"
 Mister Mishra said the one time Iffy broached the subject, his tone making it clear that she shouldn't bring it up again.